RecPlayer/MUCRP/README.md

 # MUCRP

-Code for paper “Mining User Robust and Consistent Preference for Unified Cross Domain Recommendation”, TKDE 2024 (under review).
+Code for the paper submitted to TKDE 2024 (under review).